 In October 2019, the Kalamazoo City Commission adopted a resolution declaring a climate emergency (see Appendix A).
 The resolution pointed to local government and community partners to take bold action to stop the harmful impacts of climate change.
 City of Kalamazoo (City) staff had just begun the planning process for a sustainability plan.
 At the same time, City Commission was challenged with many other issues.
 There was a need to expand the Natural Features Protection district, replace tens of thousands of lead-lined drinking water pipes, and find solutions to the fair and affordable housing crisis.
-The community needed a broad plan to address the climate and sustainability issues facing Kalamazoo.
+The community climate emergency threatens our citizens, city, region, state, and the natural world"